-For more on this, see Personalizing the sender name.
+For more on this, see Defining the email sender of an email.

 You must check that the opt-out link works correctly before each time you send.
-For example, when sending the proof, make sure the link is valid, that the form is on-line and that validating this changes the value of the No longer contact boxes are checked.
+For example, when sending the proof, make sure the link is valid, that the form is on-line and that validating this checks the No longer contact boxes.
 You should make this check systematically because human error is always possible when entering the link or when changing the form.
 For more on managing opt-in and opt-out, see this section.

 If a problem is detected concerning unsubscription after the delivery is started, it is still possible to perform an unsubscription manually (using the mass-update function, for example) for those recipients who click the opt-out link even if they were not able to confirm their choice.